Stypox/arg-parser/README.md

 ## **Help screen**
 See [below](#output) for an example help screen.
  - Titles and lines of description can be added to the help screen by providing **help sections**.
- - The **intentation** of the description of sections can be changed.
+ - The **indentation** of the description of sections can be changed.
 When the indentation is not enough a newline is added between the arguments and the description
  - The first argument is considered, by default, the **executable path**, but this can be manually changed.
 The executable path is used for the help screen.

 # Installation